ngckinhluan/prj301-se1867-05/README.md

 - Sign up for a new account.
 - Sign in as a user (if logged in as an admin account, redirected to the admin's management page).
+- Forgot password function help send OTP code in user's mail and used that to recover password.
+- Remember me using cookies to store user's data (username, password) for next login.

 #### Account

 - View and edit user account information.
 - Change the user account password.
+- Log out.

 #### Booking Flight

-- Search all flights with the same departure point, landing point, and departure date.
+- Search all flights with the same departure point, landing point departure time and flight id.
 - Select a flight for booking (login necessary).
-- Fill in passenger ticket information, select seats for each passenger (required), and choose luggage weight (optional).
+- Autofill in passenger ticket information.
-- Fill in ticket information for the next passenger after clicking "Save."
+- When submited, the ticket information is sent to the booking history.
-- Confirm buying ticket(s) by clicking "Purchase" or "Add to cart" without purchase.

 #### Booking History

-- View the purchase history, including general invoice information and the total ticket price.
+- View the information of tickets that users booked.
-- Click "detail" to show details of each invoice, such as flight, ticket, and seat information.
-- Confirm purchase or delete saved invoices.
+- Cancel action in order to delete the tickets.

 ### About Admin

+#### Book Flights

+- Allow admins to book tickets and view booking history.

 #### Manage Flights

 - View flights.
-- Filter flights by airlines, departure points, or landing points.
+- Filter and Search flights by id, seats, airlines, departure points, or landing points, time.
 - Add, edit, or remove flights.
+- Show flight's entry.
+- Edit existed flights.

 #### Manage Users

+- View users information (show number of entries).
-- View users.
+- Remove and ban users.
+- In edit function admins can delegate roles and update status (ban or unban).
-- Edit or remove users.
+- Search users.

-#### Manage Invoices
+#### Manage Tickets

+- View all of users's information tickets.
-- View invoices and remove invoices.
+- Edit and Delete tickets.
-- Calculate revenue, show total passengers, revenue, and flights in a chosen specific period of time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>